Prunus virginiana

-Prunus virginiana, commonly called bitter-berry, chokecherry, Virginia bird cherry, and western chokecherry (also black chokecherry for P. virginiana var. demissa), is a species of bird cherry (Prunus subgenus Padus) native to North America.
+Prunus virginiana, commonly called bitter-berry, chokecherry, Virginia bird cherry, and western chokecherry (also black chokecherry for P. virginiana var. demissa), is a North American species of bird cherry (Prunus subgenus Padus).

+Forming a tree generally up to 6 m tall, the leaves are oval, green, and smooth, with racemes of white flowers and red to black drupes.
+The unripe fruits are toxic, as is the stone and much of the plant, but the ripe fruits are edible, being part of Native American cuisine.

 Description

-Chokecherry is a suckering shrub or small tree growing to 1-6 m tall, rarely to 10 m and exceptionally wide, 60 ft with a trunk as thick as 30 cm.
-The leaves are oval, 2.5–10 cm long and 1.2–5 cm wide, with a serrated margin.
+Chokecherry is a suckering shrub or small tree typically growing to 1-6 m tall—rarely to 10 m—and a substantial width of 60 ft.
+The trunk is up to 30 cm in diameter.
+The leaves are oval, pointed, dark green above with a paler underside, smooth on both surfaces, 2.5–10 cm in length, and 1.2–5 cm wide, with a serrated margin.
 The stems rarely exceed 2 cm in length.

-The flowers are produced in racemes 4–11 cm long in late spring (well after leaf emergence), eventually growing up to 15 cm.
-They are 8.5-12.7 mm across.
+In late spring, well after leaf emergence, white flowers are produced in racemes measuring 4–11 cm long, eventually growing up to 15 cm.
+The racemes are about 2.5 cm wide, with individual flowers up to about 13 mm when open.

 The fruits (drupes) are about 6–14 mm in diameter, range in color from bright red to black, and possess a very astringent taste, being both somewhat sour and somewhat bitter.
 They get darker and marginally sweeter as they ripen.
 They each contain a large stone.